facelessuser/pymdown-extensions/docs/extensions/emoji.md

     # for different indexes if required.
     "name": "myindex",

     # The actual index.
-An dictionary of all the emoji.
+A dictionary of all the emoji.
     # Different emoji shortnames with the same Unicode data
     # can be mentioned under aliases.
     "emoji": {